Undergraduate Academic Advising

 Students are expected to initiate and maintain regular contact with their advisors to address the student’s curricular and career concerns, and to review progress towards graduation.
 At a minimum, students are expected to meet with advisors when declaring a major or minor, before registering for classes each semester, and when making corrections to their academic requirements reports.

-During a student’s first year at Case Western Reserve University, the faculty member instructing the student’s SAGES First Seminar serves as the student’s academic advisor.
+During a student’s first year at Case Western Reserve, the faculty member instructing the student’s SAGES First Seminar serves as the student’s academic advisor.
 Students and their advisors are expected to explore the student’s academic interests and concerns, as well as educational and career goals, and to seek expert information and advice about academic policies and procedures and about specific academic programs from the General Bulletin, from newsletters and websites, from the academic representatives in the majors and minors designated as first year resources, and from other sources of advice and counseling on campus.
-Staff in the Office of Undergraduate Studies (including the coordinators of first-year residence education in the First-Year Residential Colleges), the University Career Center, Educational Services for Students, the Office of Multicultural Affairs, the University Counseling Services, and specialized programs such as Co-op (co-operative education), SOURCE (research and creative projects), the Center for International Affairs (study abroad, international student services), and the Center for Civic Engagement and Learning (community service) are available to support first year students and their advisors with publications, workshops, websites, experiential learning opportunities, and individual communications.
+Staff in the Office of Undergraduate Studies (including the Directors of the First-Year Residential Colleges), the University Career Center, Educational Services for Students, the Office of Multicultural Affairs, the University Health & Counseling Services, and specialized programs such as Co-op (co-operative education), SOURCE (research and creative projects), the Center for International Affairs (study abroad, international student services), and the Center for Civic Engagement and Learning (community service) are available to support first-year students and their advisors with publications, workshops, websites, experiential learning opportunities, and individual communications.

 After the first year, students who have not declared a major should consult their assigned advisor (noted in their online student information) or the academic representative of an academic department of interest for advice and schedule approval.

-The deans and advisors in the Office of Undergraduate Studies, including the coordinators of first-year residence education in the First-Year Residential Colleges, are available to answer student and faculty questions about University rules, practices, programs, and resources and to meet with students who are interested in accelerated undergraduate to graduate and professional school programs, academic awards, and fellowship and scholarship opportunities.
+The deans and advisors in the Office of Undergraduate Studies are available to answer student and faculty questions about University rules, practices, programs, and resources and to meet with students who are interested in accelerated undergraduate to graduate and professional school programs, academic awards, and fellowship and scholarship opportunities.
 All students who have not declared a major should consult with their first year advisor or with one of the deans in the Office of Undergraduate Studies for advising and schedule approval.
 Students with interests in health professions and/or law school are encouraged to seek advice from the pre-medical advisor and/or the pre-law advisor in the Office of Undergraduate Studies.